alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 **`def put_down(self, reset_arms: bool = True, do_motion: bool = True) -> None`**

-Begin to put down all objects.
-The motion continues until the arms have reset to their neutral positions.
+Drop any held objects and reset the arms to their neutral positions.

 | Parameter | Description |
 | --- | --- |